StupidBuluchacha/UrbanCLIP/README.md

 ```

 ## Data Example
+Garbage in, garbage out!
+Please spend more time on data double-checking, cleaning, and refinement!
 ```markdown
 {
       "caption": "The image depicts a large, open field with a train track running through the middle of it",